 The literal meaning of being truthful is all about telling only the truth to the patients because they have the right to know.

-For instance, if you know a person who has been diagnosed by HIV and another person in that community wants to know about the result, you should tell the truth despite the fact that the patient would be upset about learning that.
+For instance, if you know a person who has been diagnosed with HIV and another person in that community wants to know about the result, you should tell the truth despite the fact that the patient would be upset about learning that.

 The concept of veracity urges a nurse to tell only the truth.